Winter garden with birdhouse, birds, hedgehog, frost, and festive greenery.

 A winter garden corner featuring a compost pile made of leaves, twigs, and vegetable scraps.
 Frosty soil and evergreen plants surround the pile, creating a habitat for wildlife like worms and insects.

-7. Make Compost Piles
+7. Make a Compost Corner

-Why a Wildlife-Friendly Garden Matters
+Why It Matters

 Transforming your garden into a wildlife-friendly space doesn’t have to be complicated.
 Whether you install a bird feeder, plant berry-producing shrubs, or simply leave part of your garden untouched, every small effort makes a big difference.
 Visit The Wildlife Trusts for more wildlife-friendly gardening tips.